Open NowBusiness

 What is the $1,000 SafeWork small business rebate?

 The $1,000 SafeWork small business rebate is a business grant offered by SafeWork NSW in Australia, providing Up to $1K in funding.
 The $1,000 SafeWork small business rebate helps eligible New South Wales small businesses, sole traders, charities and not-for-profits buy approved workplace health and safety items.
-It reimburses up to $1,000 for eligible purchases that improve workplace safety after the business owner completes an eligible SafeWork NSW education activity.
+It reimburses up to $1,000 of eligible item costs after the business owner completes an eligible SafeWork NSW education activity.

 How much funding does the $1,000 SafeWork small business rebate provide?